microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/what-is.md

 layout: document
 title: What is Microclimate?
 description: What is Microclimate?
-keywords: IDE, why, what, container, devbelopment, dev, devops, docker, editor, ide, fast, pipeline, rapid
+keywords: IDE, why, what, container, development, dev, devops, docker, editor, ide, fast, pipeline, rapid
 duration: 1 minute
 permalink: about
 ---

-Microclimate is a Docker-ized, end-to-end development environment.
-You can generate microservices in Java, Node, and Swift, edit them, and see your changes on the fly.
-When you're happy with the code, check it in and the pipeline automatically builds and deploys to Kubernetes.

-The past few years have seen an explosion of technologies - Microservices, Docker, Polyglot... the list goes on.
-But lots of developers are still using the same single-language Integrated Development Environment (IDE), debugger, and local tools, that they were using years ago.
+The past few years have seen an explosion of technologies, but many developers still use the same single-language Integrated Development Environment (IDE), debugger, and local tools that they used years ago.
 It's high time to upgrade!

-And we're not just another friendly IDE!
-We've included application monitoring tools and an HTTP load-driver to start, and plan to include other tools over time.
-Each of these is pre-installed and pre-configured for your service so you can just switch tabs and go - no hunting for other tools or trying to set them up when you run into problems.
+Microclimate is a Dockerized, end-to-end development environment that enables agile development of microservices in Java, Node, and Swift.
+Microclimate offers services and tools to help you create and modernize applications in one seamless experience.
+You can use Microclimate for every step of the process, from writing and testing code locally to building and deployment with a pipeline.

+By default, Microclimate comes with Theia IDE as well as application monitoring tools and an HTTP load testing utility, each preinstalled and preconfigured for your service.

+## Why use Microclimate?

+Local installations of Microclimate provide the following advantages:
+- Simplified containerized development
+- Built-in support to load test your services with JMeter
+- Built-in microservice templates

+You can access more benefits with a Kubernetes deployment of Microclimate:
+- A seamless and configurable end-to-end environment from development to deployment
+- Cluster computing advantages, including cluster storage for local or noncommitted code
+- Ease of deployment, such as specifying the last success on a branch or on a specific build
+- Built-in logging

 ## Containers

-If you're deploying to containers, why not start your development there too?
-Microclimate enables you to create your microservices and automated build in Docker from day one.
-No more time spent trying to recreate problems that happen only on one machine, or differences when switching to containers in production.
+If you're deploying to containers, why not start your development there, too?
+Use Microclimate to create your microservices and automated build in Docker from day one.

+Check out some of the benefits of developing inside a container:
+- You have a cleaner environment when all the application components exist in the Docker container.
+- If you're using versioned Docker images for your build environment, you can know and reproduce exactly what Docker built.
-The environment is built by using Docker too - so you can run it locally, or host it on your cloud platform and use it over the web.
-Likewise, no more issues with local settings or installers for multiple tools.
+- You can avoid issues with local settings and installers for multiple tools.
+- You have less machine setup.
+Simply use the Docker pull command to begin.

 ## IDE

-We’ve included the powerful Theia IDE in the box, and extended it's capabilities by including some [language servers](http://langserver.org) in the image,  including our very own [XML Language Support](https://marketplace.visualstudio.com/items?itemName=IBM.XMLLanguageSupport).
+The powerful Theia IDE is included in the box.
+We've extended its capabilities by putting some [language servers](http://langserver.org) in the image, including our very own [XML Language Support](https://marketplace.visualstudio.com/items?itemName=IBM.XMLLanguageSupport).

 Don't want to use a web-based IDE?
-No problem - that's why we've taken care to setup your project for rapid development in any popular IDE, including Eclipse, Visual Studio Code, Orion, Atom IDE, or Theia.
-Just point your IDE at the project, it's ready to go!
+No problem - that's why we've taken care to set up your project for rapid development in any popular IDE, including Eclipse, Visual Studio Code, Orion, and Atom IDE.
+Point your IDE at the project, and it's ready to go!
 For more information, see [Setting up your own IDE to use with Microclimate](./setting-own-ide).

-## Iterative Development
+## Iterative development

-We're developers too, so being able to iterate rapidly is very important to us.
-That's why we've setup every project to react to changes immediately, regardless of language, Docker, or which IDE you use.
+Every Microclimate project is set up to react to changes immediately, regardless of language, Docker, or your IDE.
+Use the Microclimate automated build environment for rapid iteration with real-time performance insights, intelligent feedback, diagnostic services, and an integrated DevOps pipeline.